-- Open space and play equipment contribution of £45,078 (£1,366 per dwelling).
+- 30% affordable housing provision on site. - Open space and play equipment contribution of £45,078 (£1,366 per dwelling).

-The applicant has submitted a viability assessment and has stated that the provision of affordable housing on site and the contributions required by policy would render the development unviable.
+The applicant submitted a viability assessment which stated that the provision of affordable housing on site and the contributions required by policy would render the development unviable.

 Paragraph 57 of the Framework states the following: